Squalomix/medaka-annex/README.md

 Scheduled maintenance of the web server MedakaBase will also be announced in this page.

+**Latest news - Our webserver MedakaBase https://medakabase.nbrp.jp and https://medaka.annotation.jp will be inaccessible from the afternoon of November 24th to 28th, due to scheduled power outage of the institute.**

 ## Public database and data provision sites

 [Genome Browser of Medaka Hd-rR at Ensembl](https://asia.ensembl.org/Oryzias_latipes/Info/Index)<BR>